Arthur Albiero: Collegiate swimming

 After High School graduation in Brazil, beginning in the Fall of 1992, Albiero began his Freshman year at Cal State Bakersfield in Bakersfield, California.
-With Albiero's help in his Freshman year, Cal State won its eighth consecutive NCAA Division II National Championship under Hall of Fame Coach Dr. Ernie Maglischo in the 1992-1993 season.
+With Albiero's help in his Freshman year, Cal State won its eighth consecutive NCAA Division II National Championship under Hall of Fame Coach Dr. Ernie Maglischo in the 1992–1993 season.
 Maglischo held a PHd. in Exercise Physiology and was a noted author on swimming technique.
 When Maglischo left Cal State for Arizona, Albiero considered a transfer to Oakland.

 Swimming for Oakland

-In his Sophomore through Senior years, Albiero swam for Michigan's Oakland University in Auburn and Rochester Hills, under Hall of Fame Coach Pete Hovland from 1993-1996.
+In his Sophomore through Senior years, Albiero swam for Michigan's Oakland University in Auburn and Rochester Hills, under Hall of Fame Coach Pete Hovland from 1993 to 1996.
 He may have also received some mentoring from Oakland's women's coach at the time and future Oakland Athletic Director Tracy Huth.
 While at Oakland, Albiero won an individual national title in the 200-yard individual medley and competed with 800 freestyle relay teams that won national titles.
 By his Senior year in 1996, Albiero was a defending National champion in the 200 Individual Medley and favored to repeat at the Division II NCAA Championship's that year.
 According to Albiero's Coach Pete Hovland, during Albiero's time with Oakland, the team went undefeated in dual meets two years in a row, and won the Great Lakes Intercollegiate Conference Championships (GLIAC) in two years as well.
-Under Coach Hovland, Oakland also won consecutive Division II NCAA National Team Championships during Albiero's time with the team from 1993-1996.
+Under Coach Hovland, Oakland also won consecutive Division II NCAA National Team Championships during Albiero's time with the team from 1993 to 1996.

 Albiero earned three NCAA championship titles and was a Scholastic All-American in three of his years as an Oakland swimmer.
 He earned a total of 14 All-American honors during his time with Oakland, and as a Senior was the captain of the 1996 team that set an NCAA record for most points scored at a national championship meet.
 He graduated in Oakland in 1996 with a degree in psychology, while minoring in exercise physiology.